Medical Facilities Corporation (TSX:DR) shares have jumped 69% since Capital Ideas wrote about the company 17 months ago

 [Please click here to get immediate access to curated research in the weekly Capital Ideas Digest with our free 30-Day Trial.]

-During its most-recently reported quarter (Q3 2020), Medical Facilities Corp generated US$98.8 million in revenue along with US$17.6 million in income from operations.
+During Q3 2020, Medical Facilities Corp generated US$98.8 million in revenue along with US$17.6 million in income from operations.
 The company added that case volumes continued to rebound during the period and in September; it opened a new surgical centre at St. Luke’s Hospital in Chesterfield, Missouri.

 National Bank Financial analyst Endri Leno upgraded Medical Facilities stock recently to “Outperform,” following what he called better-than-expected Q3 financial results as well as an improved outlook.